 To preserve and promote the community spirit of Transcona, through sharing our history and stories for the benefit of all.

-The Transcona Museum, a registered not-for-profit charity, was established in 1967 as Transcona’s Centennial Project for the 100th anniversary of Confederation of Canada.
+The Transcona Museum, a registered not-for-profit charity, was established in 1967 as Transcona’s Centennial Project for the 100th anniversary of the Confederation of Canada.
 Following a motion made at a City of Transcona Council Meeting on 10 April 1967 by Alderman Paul Martin (former Mayor for the Town of Transcona), the Council approved the creation of a Museum “in Principle” a week later on April 17th.
 Following a meeting between Mayor Harry Fuller and the Transcona Public Library to discuss potential arrangements for the location of the museum, space was allocated in the basement of the library.
 The Transcona City Council contributed $3,000 for renovations to the library basement and a grant of $200 to help the museum in other areas.

 Shortly after the Museum’s official creation, a group of interested citizens headed by Mr. Paul Martin formed a separate Museum Board to oversee its operations.
-The museum collection was started by a civilian committee which went door to door requesting donations.
+The museum collection was started by a civilian committee that went door to door requesting donations.
 The museum officially opened to the public on October 16, 1968.
 During the first years, the Transcona Museum Board Members operated the museum, collected artifacts and set up exhibits.
 Additional volunteers served as museum attendants and supervised the displays three evenings per week.

 The museum in the Roland Michener Arena